These are some of the greatest hits:

 HOW OLD ARE YOU?

-I am slightly older than the average US female rowing athlete at 32.
-I have been rowing at the elite level for ten years and have competed on two Olympic Teams.
+I am slightly older than the average US female rowing athlete at 33.
+I have been rowing at the elite level for eleven years and have competed on three Olympic Teams.
 It is common for US athletes to retire after only one or two Olympic cycles (typically before age 30).
 It is not common for athletes to do three or more cycles in the US system, due to the lack of financial security available to athletes.
 Because of variations in athlete funding and support, it is more common for rowing athletes from other countries to be able to train for 3-6 Olympic cycles.
 However, very few rowing athletes from any country compete over age 40.